Every time I'm on my way to launch rockets (only casually with friends, until tomorrow), I sing a little song that popped into my head one day.

 I have been in the market for a table for my Rocket Room.
 I was thinking of getting a folding table - a six-foot long, plastic top folding table, the sturdy kind you find at your finer non-profit board meetings and family reunions.
 Something perfectly flat.
 My current work surface wasn't cutting it.

+A metal shelving unit with a board on top was my previous work surface these last few months.
 The shelves are great, but the top is a little high, a little small, and the board isn't flat.

 I found a nice folding table on Amazon which I could get delivered free for about $59.